Food & Water Dishes for Tortoises

 Caution!
-Ramp bowls are NOT the best choice for tiny babies.
-Newborn babies can tumble against or over the high sides and end up upside down in the water.
-Unless, the water level is very low and your baby is super good at righting himself.
-I've noticed that my babies only turn over if they are in a group.
+Ramp bowls are NOT a good choice as water dishes for small baby tortoises.
+They can tumble against or over the high sides and end up upside down in the water.
+I've noticed that my babies mostly turn over if they are in a group.
 They like to climb over each other and then get accidentally pushed or turned over.